 T and Z scores are based on the statistical unit of the standard deviation.
-Shown here is the classical bell-shaped curve with the percent of a population lower than that value shown next to the curve.
+Shown here is the classical bell-shaped curve with the percent of a population lower than that value.

 Click to read more details about the relationships between T-score, Z-score and g/cm2, including conversion formulas, data tables and some of the misconceptions about the interpretation of the scores.

 In 1994 the World Health Organization defined the following categories based on bone density in white women: